VinMoeMac/cse15l-lab-reports/lab3.md

 ```
 - This is another use of `-v` to search the same file for lines absent of " ".
 Because there is only one line without a space it prints that one line.

+## Chat-GPT citation:
+- I asked Chat-GPT "command line options for grep"

+- It responded with:
+---
+The grep command provides several command line options that allow you to modify its behavior and customize the output.
+Here are some commonly used options for the grep command:

+-i or --ignore-case: Ignores case distinctions in both the pattern and the input files.
+With this option, grep will match patterns regardless of whether they are in uppercase or lowercase.

+-r or --recursive: Searches for the pattern recursively in directories and their subdirectories.
+This option is useful when you want to search for a pattern in multiple files within a directory tree.

+-l or --files-with-matches: Only displays the names of files that contain the pattern but does not print the matching lines.
+This option is handy when you want to identify files that contain a specific pattern.

+-v or --invert-match: Inverts the matching logic.
+Instead of displaying lines that match the pattern, grep will display lines that do not match the pattern.
+This is useful when you want to exclude certain lines from the output.

+-n or --line-number: Prefixes each line of output with the line number within its input file.
+This option is helpful when you want to know the line numbers of matching lines.

+-w or --word-regexp: Matches only whole words that match the pattern.
+It ensures that the pattern is not part of a larger word.

+---
+- I used this response to guide the commands I used for grep in the lab report.
+Chat GPT was only used to explain what the commands do, but I did all the commands by myself in VSCODE referencing the files that were given.